-10. Context of Safeguarding Incidents
+10. Context of safeguarding incidents

 Safeguarding incidents can occur outside of school and can be associated with outside factors.
 All staff, particularly the DSL and deputy DSLs, will always consider the context of safeguarding incidents.
-Assessment of pupils' behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare.
+Assessment of children' behaviour will consider whether there are wider environmental factors that are a threat to their safety and/or welfare.
 The school will provide as much contextual information as possible when making referrals to CSCS.

 II.
-[Updated] Pupils Potentially at Greater Risk of Harm
+[Updated] Children potentially at greater risk of harm

-The school recognises that some groups of pupils can face additional safeguarding challenges, and understands that further barriers may exist when determining abuse and neglect in these groups of pupils.
-Additional considerations for managing safeguarding concerns and incidents amongst these groups are outline below.
+[Updated] The school recognises that some groups of children can face additional safeguarding challenges, both online and offline, and understands that further barriers may exist when determining abuse and neglect in these groups of children.
+Additional considerations for managing safeguarding concerns and incidents amongst these groups are outlined below.

-Pupils who need social workers
+Children who need social workers

-Pupils may need social workers due to safeguarding or welfare needs.
-These needs can leave pupils vulnerable to further harm and educational disadvantage.
+Children may need social workers due to safeguarding or welfare needs.
+These needs can leave children vulnerable to further harm and educational disadvantage.

-As a matter of routine, the DSL will hold and use information from the LA about whether a pupil has a social worker in order to make decisions in the best interests of the pupil's safety, welfare, and educational outcomes.
+As a matter of routine, the DSL will hold and use information from the LA about whether a child has a social worker in order to make decisions in the best interests of the child's safety, welfare, and educational outcomes.

-Where a pupil needs a social worker, this will inform decisions about safeguarding, e.g. responding to unauthorised absence, and promoting welfare, e.g. considering the provision pastoral or academic support.
+Where a child needs a social worker, this will inform decisions about safeguarding, e.g. responding to unauthorised absence, and promoting welfare, e.g. considering the provision pastoral or academic support.